South Africa universities face Israel scanner as government backs Palestine

 Spreading the word

-When deciding to set up encampments, students were inspired by their peers at universities in the US and elsewhere.
+When deciding to set up encampments, students told Al Jazeera they were inspired by their peers at universities in the US and elsewhere.

 “Students were very welcoming.
 We realised that many students didn’t know what was happening in the world, and when we told them what was happening, they came to support us,” Hussain said.